soopyc/gensokyo/docs/tips_n_tricks.md

 (poorly made) example overlays can be found [here](https://github.com/soopyc/nixos-config/blob/master/overlays/discord-canary.nix)

+currently in-use and slightly better overlays can be found in this repo! head over to /overlays to see them.

 *note: replace `self: super:` with `final: prev:` for consistency*

 *concept and content by \@natsukagami*